USS Weiss (APD-135): Namesake

 Carl Weiss was born in Detroit, Michigan on 27 March 1915.
 He enlisted in the United States Marine Corps on 18 December 1939.
 After completing basic training at Parris Island, South Carolina, he served successively at Quantico, Virginia; and at Philadelphia, Pennsylvania; during the early part of 1940.

 On 1 March 1940, he reported to Fort Mifflin for duty which lasted for over a year.
 He returned to the base at Quantico briefly in June 1941 before going to sea in the transport USS McCawley at the end of the first week in July for a month's assignment.
-Promoted to Corporal while in that transport, Weiss returned ashore at Portsmouth, Virginia, on August 14, 1941, and from there, moved on to duty at New River, North Carolina, in September.
+Promoted to Corporal while in that transport, Weiss returned ashore at Portsmouth, Virginia, on 14 August 1941, and from there, moved on to duty at New River, North Carolina, in September.
 Weiss was promoted to Sergeant in March 1942, and by the following summer, had been assigned to the Pacific theater in preparation for the Solomon Islands operation.

 While serving with C Company, 1st Battalion, 5th Marines, 1st Marine Division, during a battle on 1 November 1942 with Japanese forces near Matanikau River, Guadalcanal, Weiss charged an enemy machine gun position and destroyed it with a hand grenade.
-Returning to his own machine gun, Weiss directed his gunners in repulsing threebayonet charges.
+Returning to his own machine gun, Weiss directed his gunners in repulsing three bayonet charges.
 When one of his men received a wound and fell forward of the emplacement, Weiss "crawled forward and dragged his comrade to safety".
 The next day, he again inched forward over the crest of the hill toward another enemy machine gun.
 Though the position opened fire on him, he continued forward and lobbed a grenade at the offending weapon.
 He then attempted to toss another grenade to finish the job begun by the first but was felled, mortally wounded by enemy fire.
 For "his great personal valor, aggressiveness and fine spirit of self sacrifice," Weiss was posthumously awarded the Navy Cross.

 In 1944, USS Weiss, a John C. Butler-class destroyer escort, was named in his honor.
 This ship was cancelled on 5 June 1944 before completion, and her materials were scrapped.